cybermetaltec/jbook/README.md

-# just save the code when i play on leecode or anything else what use python
+just save the code when i play on leecode or other place i copied